nick1hill/PortoAutumnSchool2022Practice6/markdown/src/taskbook/closeprograms.md

 # Close all of your programs

-You need to shut down everything else before installing major programs
+You need to shut down everything else before installing any programs

 1. If you are on a Windows system, click the X in the corner of each program.